samkrishna/RegexKitX/README.md

 1. The regex syntax is 100%-pure ICU syntax.
 1. For some of the block methods, I'm exposing `NSEnumerationOptions` to provide an option for directional control of the enumeration.
 As usual, `NSEnumerationConcurrent` behavior is undefined.

+## Swift

+This is a Swift 4.x implementation inspired by the [RegexKitLite 4.0](http://regexkit.sourceforge.net/#RegexKitLite) API.
+It is:

+- Yet another cover for `NSRegularExpression` and `NSTextCheckingResult`.
+- 100% pure ICU regex syntax
+- Allows the developer the ability to use either *NSRange* or *Range<String.UTF16Index>* to operate on portions of substrings.

 ## Tests

 1. I have started a Unit Test file that tests the baseline argument-rich methods for expected behavior.